 Assistance in preparation and submission of ethics applications

 Designing computer-based experiments using data-collection software or web software (Qualtrics, MediaLab, Direct RT)

-Please email Dr. Wilson with the following information:
+Please email email@example.com and CC Dr. Wilson with the following information:

 Your resume/ CV highlighting relevant skills (specific skills not required; most will be trained in-lab).